jakeharmon8/tf_xla_vendoring/tensorflow/lite/delegates/utils/experimental/sample_stable_delegate/README.md

 ## Description

-An example delegate for stable delegate testing that supports only a few
+An example delegate for stable delegate testing that supports addition and subtraction operations only.
-operations: addition, subtraction, multiplication, equality check, and while loops.

 The sample stable delegate implementation uses the stable delegate API, which is based around `TfLiteOpaqueDelegate`. `TfLiteOpaqueDelegate` is an opaque version